 Birthday Candle Numbers Plus Odd and Even

 For this activity, I used the free printable birthday candles from Activity Village.
-I used the plain white candles so that a child wouldn’t be confused by trying to match the candle colors rather than the numbers.
-Of course, you could color the numbers however you wished.
 For this activity, a child could turn the numbers upside down, draw a number, and make the correct number of “candles.”
+(Update: The printable is no longer free.)

 You could also have an odd and even activity using the free odd and even cake printable from Royal Baloo.
 You could show how to determine odd or even by using a Montessori cards and counters layout when creating the “candles.”
 (See “DIY Cards and Counters.”)